-CHILDHOOD AND GROWING UP
+BEDSS-101 CHILDHOOD AND GROWING UP

-- i) Paper setter will set 9 questions in all, out of which students will be required to attempt 5 questions. - ii) Q.No.
-1 will be compulsory and will carry 14 marks.
-There will be 10 Objective type Multiple Choice questions of 2 marks each to be selected from the entire syllabus.
-Students will be required attempt any 7 Questions. - iii) Two long answer type questions will be set from each of the four units, out of which the students will be required to attempt one question from each unit.
+- i) Paper setter will set 9 questions in all, out of which students will be required to attempt 5 questions. - ii) Q. No. 1 will be compulsory and will carry 14 marks.
+There will be 4 short-answer type questions of 3.5 marks each to be selected from the entire syllabus. - iii) Two long answer type questions will be set from each of the four units, out of which the students will be required to attempt one question from each unit.
 Long-answer type questions will carry 14 marks each. - iv) All questions will carry equal marks.